LOST MOUNTAIN GROUP

 In February 2018, Andy retired from the MPD with the rank of Sergeant, after a career spanning over twenty-five (25) years and overseeing the K-9 and Bomb Squad for eight (8) years.

-Since his retirement from MPD, Andy has continued following his passion for working with MWD K-9’s and has served as the Program Manager for a top-tier Military K-9 organization specializing in HME (homemade explosives) for pre-deployment training for military K-9 units all over the United States.
+Since he retired from MPD, Andy has continued following his passion for working with MWD K-9’s and has served as the Program Manager for a top-tier Military K-9 organization specializing in HME (homemade explosives) for pre-deployment training for military K-9 units all over the United States.
 Additionally, he teaches first responder bomb tech for IED defeat and RSP (Render Safe Procedures) for a government contractor and teaches for the Department of Defense (DOD) and Department of Energy (DOE) IED Defeat classes.
 He travels frequently to military bases and government agency offices to do onsite training.

-Andy resides on a 25-acre horse farm in Delaplane, Virginia with his wife Dorry, two daughters, and numerous K-9 companions β€” some that were foster fails.
+As of June 2024, Andy will be stepping back from his role as CEO of Lost Mountain Group to finally enjoy retirement.
+He will still be an active consultant and resource for the organization, but will no longer serve a day-to-day operational role.
+Andy resides on a 25-acre horse farm in Delaplane, Virginia with his wife Dorry, two daughters, and numerous K-9 companions — some that were foster fails.

-Kati is a true connector of people, ideas, and things- is a well-organized, passionate, enthusiastic, and results-oriented professional leader and an active community philanthropist for over 20 years.
-She was just what Lost Mountain Group needed to get our nonprofit operation β€œoff the ground.”
+Kati Townsley is a true connector of people, ideas, and things- is a well-organized, passionate, enthusiastic, and results-oriented professional leader and an active community philanthropist for over 25 years.
+She was just what Lost Mountain Group needed to get our nonprofit operation “off the ground.”

 Help Us, Help Them…